eldipa/book-of-gehn/_posts/2018-12-23-Mersenne-Twister-PRNG.md

 ## Cloning

-A property that all PRNG cryptographically secure must hold is that even if the attack know the partial output of the PRNG he cannot distinguish it from a truly random sequence.{% sidenote
+A property that all PRNG cryptographically secure must hold is that even if the attacker knows the partial output of the PRNG he cannot distinguish it from a truly random sequence.{% sidenote
 'Formally, there is not such efficient algorithm that allow an attack to distinguish even with a small probability for large but finite